Competitive-Capabilities-International/client-applications-assessments/ca-java-assessment.md

 * You do NOT need to create a UI for this application - only REST endpoints.
 * The application should be able to list/create/update users via REST.
 * The application should be able to list/create/update/delete tasks for users via REST.
-* Data must be persisted to a relational database.
+* Data must be persisted to a relational database (In-Memory database is acceptable).
 * You can use Frameworks(Spring Framework, Java EE etc.) Libraries etc.

 #### Considerations:

-* Consider database migration
+* Consider usage of a tool/library to manage database schema changes
-* Consider containerization
+* Consider containerization of the application
 * Treat the code as if it was going to be sent to production - what would you do to ensure it is production-ready.

 #### Assumptions: